-Most computer graphic displays rely on high-speed DAC converters to create the analog waveforms required to draw images on the screen.
-In this lab you will create a very simple graphical interface that illustrates this application of the DAC.
-Your goal is to draw the initials of your favorite school on a two-channel oscilloscope.
+In this lab you will create a very simple waveform generator that illustrates this application of the DAC.
+Your goal is to create a sine wave with a variable frequency.
 You will interface a Maxim MAX549A dual-channel 8-bit DAC to the SPI port.
 Please refer to the MAX549A data sheets for the synchronous serial protocol.
 Two 8-bit SPI frames are required to set one of the DAC outputs.
-One approach is to first set the input data register for channel A, then send the data for channel B and simultaneously activate the DAC outputs for both channels.
 The output range of the DAC is 0 to +5 volts.
-The DAC output impedance is 33K .
-Therefore it should be able to drive a scope as long as the scope input impedance is above 1M .
+The DAC output impedance is 33 k $\cdot$ .
+Therefore it should be able to drive a scope as long as the scope input impedance is above 1M $\cdot$ .
 The 220pF capacitor filters the DAC output.
-The $0.1\mu F$ bypass capacitor on the power connection is necessary to prevent output glitches during serial input transmissions.
+The 0.1μF bypass capacitor on the power connection is necessary to prevent output glitches during serial input transmissions.

-Figure 4.1.
-Dual DAC allows software to draw dots on the scope display.
+Figure 21.1.
+Dual DAC allows software to create sine waves.

-The scope should be setup in X-Y mode, and the gain/offset adjusted to view the full scale 0 to +5V signals.
+The scope should be in regular voltage versus time mode, and the gain/offset adjusted to view the full scale 0 to +5V signals.

-The next step is to design a data structure to store the graphical image.
-A complete list of (x,y) points will be simpler to process, but require more storage.
+The next step is to design a data structure to store the waveform.
+A complete list of points will be simpler to process, but require more storage.
 A list of line segments will require less storage, but be harder to process.
 You are free to design and implement any data structure you wish.
-The software will continuously scan the structure, outputting the (x,y) coordinates to the dual DAC.
-No interrupts or output compare timer will be needed.
-It will be important to scan through the entire image at a rate fast enough to prevent flicker.
+Mathematically, only 1/4 of the sine wave data is required to reconstruct the entire wave.
+The software will continuously scan the structure, outputting the coordinates to the dual DAC.
+The sine wave frequency will be entered from the user.
+Interrupts will be needed.